zudi-lin/pytorch_connectomics/README.md

 git clone https://github.com/zudi-lin/pytorch_connectomics.git
 cd pytorch_connectomics
 pip install --upgrade pip
-pip install -r requirements.txt pip install --editable .
+pip install --editable .
 ```

 Since the package is under active development, the editable installation will allow any changes to the original package to reflect directly in the environment.
-For more information and frequently asked questions about installation, please check the [installation guide](https://zudi-lin.github.io/pytorch_connectomics/build/html/notes/installation.html).
+For more information and frequently asked questions about installation, please check the [installation guide](https://connectomics.readthedocs.io/en/latest/notes/installation.html).

 ## Notes

 ### Data Augmentation

 We provide a data augmentation interface several different kinds of commonly used augmentation method for EM images.
 The interface is pure-python, and operate on and output only numpy arrays, so it can be easily incorporated into any kinds of python-based deep learning frameworks (e.g., TensorFlow).
-For more details about the design of the data augmentation module, please check the [documentation](https://zudi-lin.github.io/pytorch_connectomics/build/html/modules/data.html#module-connectomics.data.augmentation).
+For more details about the design of the data augmentation module, please check the [documentation](http://connectomics.readthedocs.io/).

 ### YACS Configuration

 We use the *Yet Another Configuration System* ([YACS](https://github.com/rbgirshick/yacs)) library to manage the settings and hyperparameters in model training and inference.
 The configuration files for tutorial examples can be found [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/configs).
-All available configuration options can be found at [```connectomics/config/config.py```](https://github.com/zudi-lin/pytorch_connectomics/blob/master/connectomics/config/config.py).
+All available configuration options can be found at [```connectomics/config/defaults.py```](https://github.com/zudi-lin/pytorch_connectomics/blob/master/connectomics/config/defaults.py).
 Please note that the default value of several options is ```None```, which is only supported after YACS v0.1.8.

 ### Segmentation Models

 We provide several encoder-decoder architectures, which are customized 3D UNet and Feature Pyramid Network (FPN) models with various blocks and backbones.
 Those models can be applied for both semantic segmentation and bottom-up instance segmentation of 3D image stacks.
 Those models can also be constructed specifically for isotropic
 and anisotropic datasets.
-Please check the [documentation](https://zudi-lin.github.io/pytorch_connectomics/build/html/index.html) for more details.
+Please check the [documentation](http://connectomics.readthedocs.io/) for more details.

 ## Acknowledgement